sergiocalde94/pydrift/docs/data_drift/data_drift.md

 The most common use case is when you train a model with a dataset, let's call it `df_train` and you want to apply your model to other dataset, for example `df_test`.

-If the data you used for training your model is different that the data when you apply the model, your model performance will be poor.
+If the data you used for training your model is different that the data when you apply the model, then your model performance will be poor.

-So data drift part of `pydrift` helps you to get this changes that every feature has and understanding why your model is not working well.
+So data drift part of `pydrift` helps you to detect this changes that every feature has and understanding why your model is not working well.

 ![General Use Case](../images/general_use_case.png)

 Your model takes into account patterns and features distributions from the training data features.

-For example if you train a model with a feature that ranges between 0 and 10 and then in your test data have a different distribution, for example 100 to 1000, it won't work as expected.
+For example if you train a model with a feature that ranges between 0 and 10 and then in your test data has a different distribution, for example 100 to 1000, then your model won't work as expected.

 # Types of data drift